By Michelle Nettuno, Category Marketing Manager, Technology, E&I Cooperative Services

-Khan: After an extensive evaluation of vendors in this space, Workday was selected based on several evaluation factors, including company strength, cloud native product, functionality, ability to configure, security, useability, pre- and post-deployment support, and a friendly user interface, among others.
+Khan: After an extensive evaluation of vendors in this space, Workday was selected based on several evaluation factors, including company strength, cloud native product, functionality, ability to configure, security, usability, pre- and post-deployment support, and a friendly user interface, among others.

 Steele: Over the years, Workday has had ongoing conversations with the UofL regarding how a modern Software-as-a-Service (SaaS) technology solution could support its strategic plan and help transform the institution into a best place to work, learn, and invest in.